-Can you use some help on how to grow squash?
+Can you use some gardening help and learn how to grow squash?
 Summer reminds me of fresh air, planting seeds, pulling weeds, and harvesting vegetables for several months.
-There is something awesome about growing your own food, and squash is one of my favorite vegetables.
+There is something awesome about growing our own food, and squash is one of my favorite vegetables.
 Mark is not fond of it, but I love it!

 Summer squash is super easy to grow even when you start with seeds.
-Yes, you can buy plants, but I will tell you this, my seeds grow so fast I quit buying plants years ago.
+Yes, you can buy plants, but I’ll tell you this, my seeds grow so fast that I quit buying plants years ago and decided to sow seeds on my own.
 I still buy a few tomato plants, but way less than I used to buy.
 This is where I buy my seeds: SeedsNow

 Summer vs. Winter Squash